 When it comes to cities in the world that are most popular for international meetings, Barcelona consistently ranks among the top.

 And Barcelona is one of the most popular travel destinations for Europeans and Americans — especially when it comes to conventions.
 So it’s not surprising to me that about 41% of those who visit Barcelona arrive for business travel.
 And many business travelers often extend their stay or return for personal visits.
-More than 7.4 million people visited in 2012, according to Barcelona Turisme, and 5.8 million were international.
-Top markets include USA (635,386), UK (592,713), France (572,259), Italy (491,103) and Germany (414,539).
+More than 7 million people each year, according to Barcelona Turisme, and the vast majority are international.
+Top markets include USA, UK, France, Italy and Germany.
 What’s great is that while you will definitely notice others from around the world, you will not feel like you’re in a tourist city.

 Barcelona is the second largest city in Spain and one of the top 10 largest in Europe.
 This 2000 year old, international port city occupies a prime location on the Mediterranean.
 More than 1.6 million people live in the city of Barcelona, and about 5.5 million people live in the greater Barcelona area.